floatinghotpot/magpie/README.md

 # Example Code #

-This is an example to call Cordova AdMob SDK in Cocos2d-X game with C++.
+This is an example to use C++ to call Cordova AdMob Plugin in Cocos2d-X game.

 ```c
 #if(CC_TARGET_PLATFORM == CC_PLATFORM_ANDROID)